Adamtaranto/TIRmite/README.md

   --reportTIR             Options for reporting TIRs in GFF annotation file.
                             Choices=[None,'all','paired','unpaired']
                             (Default = 'all')
+  --prefix                Add prefix to all TIRs and Paired elements detected in this run.
+                            Useful when running same TIR-pHMM against many genomes.
+                            (Default = None)
+  --nopairing             If set, only report TIR-pHMM hits.
+Do not attempt pairing.
+                            (Default = False)
   --keeptemp              If set do not delete temp file directory.
                             (Default = False)
   -v, --verbose           Set syscall reporting to verbose.